databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

    </pre>

 2. __Count the hashtags over a 5 minute window__: Next, we'd like to count these hashtags over a 5 minute moving window.
-   A simple way to do this would be to gather together last 5 minutes of data and process them using the usual map-reduce way - map each tag to a (tag, 1) key-value pair and then reduce by adding the counts.
+   A simple way to do this would be to gather together the last 5 minutes of data and process it in the usual map-reduce way --- map each tag to a (tag, 1) key-value pair and then reduce by adding the counts.
 However, in this case, counting over a sliding window can be done more intelligently.
 As the window moves, the counts of the new data can be added to the previous window's counts, and the counts of the old data that falls out of the window can be 'subtracted' from the previous window's counts.
-This can be done using DStreams as follows.
+This can be done using DStreams as follows:

    <div class="codetabs">
    <div data-lang="scala" markdown="1">